-(4) Treasury Stock: Mainly due to the purchase of the Company's treasury shares in 2022.
+(3) Treasury Stock: Mainly due to the transfer of the Company's treasury shares bought back in previous years to employees in 2023.

 B. Variations of accounting items do not have a significant impact on the Company's financial condition.